This is a revised post for 2018. Updated post to include ClassPass.

 Therefore, in terms of cost savings, go for GuavaPass if you work out more than 3x a week.

-Since you do get a discount for your first month, I strongly recommend you to give either a try.
+Since you do get a discount for your first month, I recommend you to give either a try.
 If you’re nervous about going to class alone, don’t be!
 You’ll be surprised at how many people go to classes alone.
 Personally, I have a pretty unpredictable schedule so I like to attend classes alone.

 If you do the month on month renewal – it’s akin to a trial membership with no obligations to continue.
 However, do remember to cancel as these memberships are on auto-renewal!